crossplane/crossplane/docs/concepts/composition.md

 Crossplane uses Composite Resource Claims (or just claims, for short) to allow application operators to provision and manage XRs.
 When we talk about using XRs it's typically implied that the XR is being used via a claim.
 Claims are almost identical to their corresponding XRs.
+It helps to think of a claim as an application team’s interface to an XR.
+You could also think of claims as the public (app team) facing part of the opinionated platform API, while XRs are the private (platform team) facing part.

 A claim for the `XPostgreSQLInstance` XR above would look like this: